40 LinkedIn Hacks to Use in 2024 (You Haven’t Heard All of These)

 Image Source

 Add your LinkedIn profile to your CV and update your email signature.
-When you’re submitting applications to jobs, you might find the hiring manager will take a look.
+When you submit applications for jobs, the hiring manager might take a look.

 You might be able to use the “interesting views” hack from earlier to see if you’re getting any visits!
 It’ll give you an indicator of how engaged your potential recruiters are.